 Weight during pregnancy

-BMI, or body mass index, uses your height and weight to estimate your body fat – for most people, a BMI between 25 and 30 shows they’re overweight, and a BMI over 30 is taken as obese
+• For most people, a BMI between 25 and 30 is taken as overweight, and a BMI over 30 is taken as obese.

 The advice for pregnancy is simple